vedi97/Slot-Machine/README.md

 Followings are the inputs, outputs and registers created for this machine:

 **Inputs**
-● Clock/n
+● Clock

-● Collect: This input is to collect the fund either when the input credit is finished or not./n ● Bet    : Bet input is the bet for $1 or $2.
+● Collect: This input is to collect the fund either when the input credit is finished or not.

+● Bet    : Bet input is the bet for $1 or $2.
 One_d = 01 = $1, two_d = 10 = $2.

 ● Seed   : Seed is the initial number given by myself in order to start generating the random numbers.
 ● Credit : Credit is the amount of money the user inserts in order for the game to start (Minimum of $2 is needed for the game to start)